suiet/wallet-kit/website/docs/Tutorial.md

 import {
   WalletProvider,
-  getAllWallets, // support all the wallets getDefaultWallets, // if you only support SUI wallet } from '@suiet/wallet-kit';
+  getAllWallets, // support all the wallets getDefaultWallets, // if you only support Sui wallet } from '@suiet/wallet-kit';

 const supportedWallets = getAllWallets(); // let's say we support all the wallets